I Built the Best Minesweeper Online

 }

-Furthermore, the expert level will even swap from 30x16 to 16x30 when your window is taller than it is wide.
+Furthermore, the expert level will automatically swap from 30x16 to 16x30 when your window is taller than it is wide.

-For a tad more extra space or concentration, the button to the left of the smiley triggers fullscreen on everything but darn Safari — the Internet Explorer of the 2020s — which does not allow such dangerous options for anything but video elements.
+For a tad more extra space or concentration, there is a fullscreen button in the settings.
+It works on everything but darn Safari — the Internet Explorer of the 2020s — which does not allow such dangerous options for anything but video elements.
 To hide the browser UI elements on Apple, you need to install the site as a Progressive Web App (PWA).

 Of the four mentioned "competitors" at the beginning, two provide a PWA.
 Yet, they all still require an internet connection!
 Fear not, as my PWA works fully offline.
 The installation happens via "Add to home screen" or some similar option in the browser, in case you weren't aware.